Raw Material Control

 Being generally smaller though, independents can cater for lower and mid volume work more easily.
 Independents can generally offer a much wider range of bespoke options due to the flexibility inherent in smaller organisations.
 They can also offer a much more tailored and personal service too.

-Finally, not being tied to a single manufacturer of material, they can also usually specify a much wider choice of grades and material options.
+Finally, not being tied to a single manufacturer of material, they can also usually specify a much wider choice of corrugated board grades and material options.

 GWP Group previously fell into the latter category.
 So being an “independent sheet plant” allowed flexibility in terms of designs, options and order volumes.
 The size and focus of the business also allowed for a much more tailored and personal level of customer support.